onep/juan-pablo-villegas/content/artwork/stand-by.md

 title = "stanby"

 +++
-Sound piece in which a Shepard tone was reproduced in a concert only in the moments between acts.
+Sound piece in which a Shepard Tone was reproduced in the moments between acts during a concert.